oracle/terraform-provider-oci/website/docs/d/dns_zones.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment containing the zone.
-* `defined_tags` - Usage of predefined tag keys.
-These predefined keys are scoped to a namespace.
-Example: `{"foo-namespace.bar-key": "value"}`
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).

+	 **Example:** `{"Operations.CostCenter": "42"}`
 * `external_masters` - External master servers for the zone. `externalMasters` becomes a required parameter when the `zoneType` value is `SECONDARY`.
 	* `address` - The server's IP address (IPv4 or IPv6).
 	* `port` - The server's port.
 Port value must be a value of 53, otherwise omit the port value.